damballa/parkour/doc/intro.md

 ### Inputs as collections

-In the default Hadoop Java interface, Hadoop calls a user-supplied method for each input tuple.
-Parkour instead calls the task function with the entire set of local input tuples as a single reducible collection, and expects a reducible output collection as the result.
+In the default Hadoop Java interface, Hadoop calls a user-supplied method for each input tuple, which is then expected to write zero or more output tuples.
+Parkour instead calls task functions with the entire set of local input tuples as a single reducible collection, and expects a reducible output collection as the result.

-The input collections are directly reducible as vectors of key/value pairs, but the `parkour.mapreduce` namespace contains functions to efficiently reshape the task-inputs, including `vals` to access just the input values and (reduce-side) `keyvalgroups` to access grouping keys and grouped sub-collections of values.
+In the underlying Hadoop interfaces, all input and output happens in terms of key/value pairs.
+Parkour’s input collections are directly reducible as vectors of those key/value pairs, but also support efficient “reshaping” to iterate over just the relevant data for a particular task.
+These shapes include `vals` to access just the input values and (reduce-side) `keyvalgroups` to access grouping keys and grouped sub-collections of values.
+The `collfn` adapter allows specifying these shapes as keywords via `::mr/source-as` metadata on task vars.
-This model also allows access to more esoteric shapes generally not considered available from the raw Java interface, such as `keykeygroups`.
-These functions may be invoked directly, or passed to the `collfn` adapter via `::mr/source-as` metadata as in the example.

-Parkour also defaults to emitting the result collection as key/value pairs, but `pakour.mapreduce` contains a `sink-as` function (and supports `collfn` adapter `::mr/sink-as` metadata) for specifying alternative shapes for task output.
-The `sink` function allows explicit sinking to context objects or other sinks.
+Parkour usually defaults to emitting the result collection as key/value pairs, but the `collfn` adapter supports `::mr/sink-as` metadata for specifying alternative shapes for task output.

+Additionally, dseqs and dsinks may supply different default input and output shapes.
+The text dseq used in the word count example specifies `vals` as the default, allowing unadorned task vars to receive the input collection as a collection of the input text lines (versus the underlying Hadoop tuples of file offset and text line).

 ### Automatic wrapping & unwrapping